mybatis-flex/mybatis-flex/readme.md

 ## Features

-- 1、MyBatis-Flex is very lightweight, and it only depends on Mybatis and no other third-party dependencies
+1. MyBatis-Flex is very lightweight, and it only depends on Mybatis and no other third-party dependencies
-- 2、Basic CRUD operator and paging query of Entity class
+2. Basic CRUD operator and paging query of Entity class
-- 3、Row mapping support, you can add, delete, modify and query the database without entity classes
+3. Row mapping support, you can add, delete, modify and query the database without entity classes
-- 4、Support multiple databases, and expand through dialects flexibly.
+4. Support multiple databases, and expand through dialects flexibly
-- 5、Support combined primary keys and different primary key content generation strategies
+5. Support combined primary keys and different primary key content generation strategies
-- 6、Extremely friendly SQL query, IDE automatically prompts and no worries about mistakes
+6. Extremely friendly SQL query, IDE automatically prompts and no worries about mistakes
-- 7、More little surprises
+7. More little surprises

-## hello world（Without Spring）
+## hello world(Without Spring)

 **step 1: write entity class**

 ```java
 @Table("tb_account")
 public class Account {